Ycreak/OpensourceClassicCommentary/README.md

 The website will now be hosted on the local host and can be accessed via any javascript-capable browser via [https://localhost:4200](https://localhost:4200).

+To keep the project up to date, use [Angular's update guide](https://update.angular.io/).

 ### Dependencies
 The project aims at using as few dependencies as possible.
 At the moment, the following dependencies are used:
 + angular-onscreen-material-keyboard : ^0.4.0